Five basic questions to ask are:

 Testing your strategy

 Remember, there’s no such thing as a losing strategy.
-If there were, then why not just trade the reverse and it would be profitable?
+Because a consistent losing system can alway be reversed.
 A bad strategy is one that’s no better than random.

-With any strategy, you’ll need to do at least a few months back testing and live testing to understand how it performs.
+With any strategy, it is always a good idea to do at least a few months back testing and live testing to understand how it performs.
 It’s natural to become disillusioned with a strategy if it doesn’t seem to be paying-off immediately.
-But if you ditch every one whenever it’s in loss (as many do) this will guarantee failure.

 The market favors certain strategies at certain times.
 So what works one month may not work the next.
 For this reason it’s better to work on one strategy at a time, research it and learn the strengths and weaknesses.

 Finally don’t forget to factor for the differences between live accounts and demo accounts.
-Demo accounts come with near perfect trading conditions which can’t be achieved in practice.
+Many demo accounts are set with near perfect trading conditions which can’t be achieved in practice.